 Snowdonia National Park Location

-Snowdonia National Park covers 823 square miles and boasts some of the highest peaks in Wales, reaching to 1085m at the top of Snowdon.
+Covering 823 square miles and boasting some of the highest peaks in Wales, our Snowdonia camp sites are perfect bases to explore the area.

 There are 17 National Nature Reserves in Snowdonia, more than in any other National Park in England and Wales and some 56 Sites of Special Scientific Interest.

 There are several walks direct from Bala including the town walk and a 14-mile walk around the lake using hill footpaths(can be six or eight if you use the Bala Railway in part).
 Go to Bala for golf, sailing/windsurfing/fishing on the lake.
 South of Bala Club campsite is Lake Vrnwy, popular with walkers, cyclists (bike hire available) and bird watchers.
 Head east of the campsite to LakeTrawsfynydd (renowned for its fishing - brown trout, rudd, perch and pike.
 A valid Environment Agency Rod License is required).
 Junst north of the site Llyn Celyn is home to the National Whitewater Centre – white water rafting, canoeing and kayaking is available here.
 There are many cycle routes around Bala on quiet roads.
 For off roading try Coed Y Brenin Forest Park (great for mountain biking).